Kintex98/terraform-aws-infrastructure-solutions/README.md

 # terraform-aws-infrastructure-solutions
-HCL which will deploy AWS infrastructure with Terraform
+HCL workflows which will deploy AWS infrastructure through Terraform